Some vehicle transactions are exempt from Motor Vehicle Tax.

 Vehicle Disability Accessible Modifications

 Charges for parts, accessories, and labor to make a vehicle disability accessible are not taxable.
+These charges are not taxable even if the purchaser is not the original purchaser of the modifications.

 To claim this exemption when buying a vehicle, the applicant must provide a statement describing the modifications and the value.
 Attach the statement to the application for title of the vehicle.